ARCO Project

 ARCO is almost seven years old, with two major award nominations to its name, several BBC broadcast appearances, a Carte Blanche documentary, huge social media presence, numerous publications, videos, thousands of photos and most importantly over sixty young children in Soweto and even more students and staff in the UK whose lives have been changed forever!

 Darling – a town supported and made famous by the political satirist and actor Pieter Dirk-Uys, is within striking distance of Cape Town yet lacks teaching expertise to provide the necessary education for the children in the community.
-ARCO will be working with “Darling Music for All” to start a project from January 2020.
-The eight ARCO students from Soweto performed a critically acclaimed programme at the Darling Voorkamerfest 2019, featuring speech, instrumental and vocal singing and drew the attention of the crowds, artists and press from across South Africa.
+In 2019 eight ARCO students from Soweto performed a critically acclaimed programme at the Darling Voorkamerfest 2019, featuring speech, instrumental and vocal singing and drew the attention of the crowds, artists and press from across South Africa.

 ARCO India